constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.3.1=
+- Introduced option for customizable Series slug;
+- Solved a bug that generated "404 - Not found" pages when changing slugs for post type, tag or video category from the Vimeotheque Settings page.

 = 2.3 =
 - Introduced Series, a feature that allow you to create video galleries from imported videos and display them in posts or pages using the Block Editor;
 - Solved missing or mismatched translations in plugin;